sptrakesh/config-db/README.md

 the size of the message being interchanged.
 Client and server will use these 4 bytes to ensure they have read the entire message before attempting to marshall the data.

+All requests are for setting or retrieving multiple *keys*.
+When setting or deleting multiple keys, a single failure will result in rolling back the entire *transaction*.

 ### HTTP/2
 The HTTP service uses JSON for data interchange.
 HTTP/1.1 or upgrade to 2 is